triton-inference-server/fastertransformer_backend/README.md

 # FasterTransformer Backend

 The Triton backend for the [FasterTransformer](https://github.com/NVIDIA/FasterTransformer).
 This repository provides a script and recipe to run the highly optimized transformer-based encoder and decoder component, and it is tested and maintained by NVIDIA.
 In the FasterTransformer v4.0, it supports multi-gpu inference on GPT-3 model.
 This backend integrates FasterTransformer into Triton to use giant GPT-3 model serving by Triton.
 In the below example, we will show how to use the FasterTransformer backend in Triton to run inference on a GPT-3 model with 345M parameters trained by [Megatron-LM](https://github.com/NVIDIA/Megatron-LM).
-In latest beta release, FasterTransformer backend supports the multi-node multi-GPU inference on T5 with the model of huggingface.
+In latest release, FasterTransformer backend supports the multi-node multi-GPU inference on T5 with the model of huggingface.

 Note that this is a research and prototyping tool, not a formal product or maintained framework.
 User can learn more about Triton backends in the [backend repo](https://github.com/triton-inference-server/backend).
 Ask questions or report problems on the [issues page](https://github.com/triton-inference-server/fastertransformer_backend/issues) in this FasterTransformer_backend repo.